Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/azuresql/README.md

 #### Additional notes

 **Your forked repo will serve as the main repository which triggers all pipelines -- allowing you complete control over the sample solution as compared to using the main Azure-Samples repository directly.
-All pipeline defintions are also pulled from this fork*.
+All pipeline definitions are also pulled from this fork*.

-***The pipelines are deployed to use the master branch by default.
+***The pipelines are deployed to use the `main` branch by default.
 This can be inconvenient when working on the pipelines in a different branch.
 You can set the BRANCH_NAME environment variable to override this behaviour.
 This makes it easier to test changes to your pipeline file.
 Be sure to push the changes in your yaml file to your repo before running the deployment script.
 Note that it does not change branch triggers.*

 ****Note that in case of any errors midway through the script, in order to rerun the deployment, you may need to perform some cleanup of any deployed resources.
 See [Cleanup](./README.md#Cleanup
 ) below.*